-Pre-requisite(s): "B" or better in the previous year Social Studies course
+Prerequisite(s): "B" or better in the previous year Social Studies course associated with each of the major subfields within psychology.
+They also learn about the ethics and methods psychologists use in their science and practice.

 Students will be introduced to the systemic and scientific study of the behavior and mental processes of human beings and other animals.
-Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
-They also learn about the ethics and methods psychologists use in their science and practice.
+Students are exposed to the psychological facts, principles, and phenomena